KarpoKoodaa/iot-backend/docs/data_models/telemetry_model.md

 - Continue publishing to same topics (backward compatible)
 - Ignore unknown command types (forward compatible)
 - Log unsupported commands to events topic

-## Design Rationale

-### Why Topic-per-Measurement?

-**Advantages:**
-- Subscribers receive only needed data (e.q. dashboard subscribes to temperature only).
-- Easy to add new sensor types without schema changes.
-- Simplifies time-series database ingestion (one topic = one metric).
-- Granular QoS and retention policies per measurement type.
-- Better for MQTT wildcards and routing rules.

-**Trade-offs:**
-- Increased message volume (4 messages vs 1 batched).
-- Loss of atomic snapshots (measurements not guaranteed simultaneous).
-- Slightly higer network overhead.

-**Why Acceptable:**
-- WiFi gateway has sufficient bandwidth.
-- Measurement atomicity not critical for environmental monitoring.
-- Benefits outweigh costs for this use case.

-### Why HMAC Instead of JWT?

-**Reasons:**
-- 10x lighter on ESP32 resources.
-- Faster verification.
-- Simpler implementation, fewer dependencies.
-- Sufficient security for trusted network deployment.

-** When to upgrade to JWT:**
-- If commands need to carry user identity/roles.
-- If gateway needs to verify command from multiple backends.